UndergroundLabs/Reddit-Maker/README.md

 This script will create an account on Reddit, and attempt to upvote, and comment on a Reddit thread.

 I created this script to test if I could mass create accounts from different IP addresses and use them to artifically manipulate upvotes.
+Vote manipulation DOES NOT work.

 I have now released it purely for others to learn from.